pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.11

+February 8, 2023

+- Fix the "and x more machines" text on the Saved locations list.
+- New map marker icon colors, and other map screen design tweaks.
+- Design adjustments on the location details screen to better manage people using large system fonts.
+- Tucking some of the location details behind a location details button in order to clean up the location details screen.
+- Other behind the scenes maintenance updates.

 ### 5.3.10

-February 7, 2023
+February 8, 2023

-- Fix the "and x more machines" text on the Saved locations list
-- New map marker icon colors, and other map screen design tweaks
-- Design adjustments on the location details screen to better manage people using large system fonts
-- Tucking some of the location details behind a location details button in order to clean up the location details screen
-- Other behind the scenes maintenance updates
+- The same as 5.3.11 above, but the markers were a little tough to click due to the dropshadow radius (overlapping other markers).
+So, adjusted and re-submitted (5.3.10 was only published on the iOS app store).

 ### 5.3.9